DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Holding-Tables.md

 [[_TOC_]]

+**NB: this page must be copied to https://bitbucket.org/lubsit/fad_wiki/wiki/Holding%20Tables after any edits so that Dentistry are kept up to date**

 # SSIS Import Holding Tables

 These are used as temporary stores for Banner data as it is first extract by the SSIS DTSX package.